 1. Send your holiday cards early.

-To assure that your holiday cards arrive in time for Christmas or prior to the end of December, send them early.
-This doesn’t mean a couple days away from Christmas.
+To assure that your Christmas cards arrive in time for Christmas, send them early.
+This means placing your cards in the mail in early December.
 The holiday rush at the US post office starts around December 15th.
 This slows the usual 5-7 day delivery time down quite a bit.
-Take the slower delivery time and add the fact that the post office doesn’t deliver on December 24th, 25th or 31st and you’ve got more reason to send your holiday cards early.
+And this year it may be even slower given the new restrictions and cuts at the post office.
+Take the slower delivery time and add the fact that the post office doesn’t deliver on December 24th, 25th or 31st (postal workers have families too!) and you’ve got all the reason to send your holiday cards early.

-What is early?
-Sending your cards before the second week of December will give your holiday cards an almost sure thing of arriving prior to Christmas.
+Sending your cards before the second week of December will give your Christmas cards an almost sure thing of arriving prior to Christmas.
 If you place your cards in the mail after December 15th the chances of your cards getting lost or delayed en route get higher.
 If you do happen to send your cards days away from Christmas, just keep in mind it might take them longer to arrive.
 This may not be such a bad thing since most people really enjoy getting to open more holiday cards even after December has come and gone.
 New Years cards are also a good alternative if you’ve already fallen behind.
-Remember, if you use Postable to mail your holiday cards, we’ll mail them for you and you can take care of them early and just schedule them to go out later.
-Leaving your mind free to take care of other more fun holiday activities!

 They’re impersonal and completely stripped of character (despite how cute they appear on your screen).
 We’re all constantly bombarded with an overflowing inbox.
 Think about all those junk emails you receive on the daily?
 Opening emails and/or messages on a screen doesn’t really have the same effect as opening a beautiful paper holiday card.
 Plus, you can’t hang an e-card on the fridge.